opencontainers/distribution-spec/README.md

 # Extensions

-The Distribution Specification Project is including, herein, a process and API for prototyping and testing extensions to the Distribution API.
+The Distribution Specification Project is includes a process and API for prototyping and testing extensions to the Distribution API.

 We invite contributions, comments, and reviews to these extensions.